 To receive more information and connect with the program manager, please click on inquire now to the right.

-Click here for more information on the Bachelor of Arts in Crime and Justice Studies.
+Visit the UMass Dartmouth website to learn more about starting your Bachelor of Arts in Crime and Justice Studies.

 |Type of Fee||Amount|

 * Courses can vary from one to six credits; this total represents a standard 3 credit course

 The University of Massachusetts is accredited by the New England Commission of Higher Education (NECHE).
 And the Charlton College of Business at the University of Massachusetts Dartmouth is accredited by AACSB International.

 University of Massachusetts Dartmouth has earned several awards for its online programs including:

 - First UMass approved as a SARA Institution in Massachusetts – September 12, 2018